-What's interesting about this case is how Bothwell had gone to the trouble to not be found, but someone learned where he was hiding out, he said.
+What's interesting about this case is how Bothwell had gone to the trouble to not be found, but someone learned where he was hiding out, Reynolds said.

 "He wanted to be by himself.
 He was tucked away back in the field.
-Nobody could see him back there, and yet someone came upon him and murdered him," Reynolds said.
+Nobody could see him back there, and yet someone came upon him and murdered him," he said.

 Police suspect Bothwell may have been sleeping in his tent, purchased recently at a local store, when he was attacked.

 His attacker ripped the tent screen and struck Bothwell in the head more than six times with "what appears to be a hammer," according to a police report.